alejandropr5/2dof-robot-teleop/README.md

 ### :hammer: How to Build

-To build the packages in this repository including the Remo robot follow these steps:
+To build the packages in this repository follow these steps:

 1. Clone this repository in the `src` folder of your ROS Noetic [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace):